WrongSpeak album notes:

 Cam Wilder, for her invaluable assistance in helping fully realize Toni’s art design and designing the insert/lyric sheet and CD layout, not to mention providing moral support during good times and bad.

-Mike Murray, who played spine-tingling guitar for Second Language live gigs from 1995-1997, whose bands Grain and Navy Jet Noise Jessie produced in the 1990s, and whose superb solo album Adorable (released under the name Lilibender) Jessie subsequently co-produced and for which she provided bass and keyboards.
-Mike is another truly fine fellow who kept 2L (our nickname for Second Language) firing on all cylinders during the last two years of its existence.
+Mike Murray, who played spine-tingling guitar for Second Language live gigs from 1995-1996, whose bands Grain and Navy Jet Noise Jessie produced in the 1990s, and whose superb solo album Adorable (released under the name Lilibender) Jessie subsequently co-produced and for which she provided bass and keyboards.
+Mike is another truly fine fellow who kept 2L (our nickname for Second Language) firing on all cylinders during the last two years of its existence and also did the artwork for our upcoming Shadow Across The Moon double-CD release.

 Album notes by Jessie Jacobson.